-Hundreds of school walkouts planned on Columbine anniversary
+Students begin school walkouts on Columbine anniversary

 Some schools in Houston and elsewhere will give students time to share their views but have warned them not to leave campus or return to class late.
 Some others are holding alternative events after school.
 Many have simply said students are expected to stay in class throughout the day.

-Students in the Washington area are planning to march from the White House to the Capitol building, where they will rally and deliver letters to Congress calling for greater gun control.

-In Littleton, some survivors of the Columbine shooting planned to join with Parkland survivors for a vigil and rally Thursday evening.
+In Littleton, some survivors of the Parkland shooting joined Columbine students for a vigil and rally Thursday evening.
 But there will be no walkout at Columbine, which has long canceled classes on the anniversary of the shooting.
 Instead, students will be called to participate in a day of service.

 Principal Scott Christy said in a letter to other schools in his district that April “has long been a time to respectfully remember our loss, and also support efforts to make our communities a better place.”